 Once again, we've rounded up our top picks for the best things to do online through the weekend to help you keep your schedule full of ways to stay entertained without leaving your couch.
-Read on below for details on virtual events ranging from Berkeley Repertory Theatre's timely adaptation of It Can't Happen Here Past Event Like List to Pugtoberfest Past Event Like List , and from an evening with Portland Opera Past Event Like List to the Portland Film Festival Past Event Like List .
+Read on below for details on virtual events ranging from Berkeley Repertory Theatre's timely adaptation of It Can't Happen Here Past Event List to Pugtoberfest Past Event List , and from an evening with Portland Opera Past Event List to the Portland Film Festival Past Event List .
 For non-virtual things to do, peruse our complete in-person and streaming calendars.
 Plus, look out for a roundup of socially distanced things to do in the flesh this weekend.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday